The Information Age

 So, who CREATES all of this information that’s so readily available through our electronic devices?
 You guessed it: infopreneurs.

 The role of a content creator or educator has changed and grown with access to technology.
 Technology allows more people to access information and for them to acquire it faster.
 Infopreneurs used to sell their information and products as audio tapes, print books, CD’s, DVD’s or through talk shows, seminars, and conferences.
 In today’s world, infopreneurs sell their products as eBooks, video, blogs, emails, and webinars, just to name a few.

 Today, an infopreneur is a person who has specific knowledge on a topic and packages that information into an information product and then sells it on the internet.
 There are generally two kinds of infopreneurs.
 First those that sell information from their own expertise they have acquired or research that they have amassed.
 The second is those earning commission selling and marketing other peoples information products.
-This course focuses on the first.

 The Information Industry

 Technology causes the perfect storm for an exploding information industry: exponential growth in the ease of access to information, exponential increase in the amount of information accessible, and exponential ease of creation and distribution of this information.